Students work in pairs. They use two identical boards and only one kind of variable

 Remark

-In choosing a task the teacher should pay attention to the range of numbers represented on the boards, in order not to give a task that is impossible.
+In choosing a task the teacher should pay attention to the range of numbers represented on

 The Method of Solving These Problems